-Considering the case $\mu=0$, the class of solitons of \eqref{gemeral} has two parameters.
-In the case $b=0$, a stability result of solitons was obtained as in \cite{CoOh06} using variational technique.
-In \cite{Ohta14}, the author proved that for each $b>0$ there exists unique $s^{*}=s^{*}(b)>0 \in (0,1)$ such that the soliton $u_{\omega,c}$ is orbitally stable if $-2\sqrt{\omega}<c<2s^{*}\sqrt{\omega}$ and orbitally instable if $2s^{*}\sqrt{\omega}<c<2\sqrt{\omega}$.
-The stability result is obtained in case $b<0$ as in \cite{Ha20}.
-Specially, in the case $b=0$, \cite{KwWu18} proved a stability result of solitons in zero mass case.
-Removing the effect of scaling in stability result of this work is an open question.
+In the case $\mu=0$ and $f(u)=b|u|^4u$, there were a lot of works on studying stability and instability of solitons of \eqref{gemeral}.
+The family of solitons of \eqref{gemeral} has two parameters $(\omega,c)$.
+In the case $b=0$, Guo and Wu \cite{GuWu95} proved that the solitons are orbitally stable when $\omega>\frac{c^2}{4}$ and $c<0$ by using the abstract theory of Grillakis-Shatah-Strauss \cite{GrShSt87,GrShSt90}.
+After that, Colin and Ohta \cite{CoOh06} improved this result for all $\omega>\frac{c^2}{4}$ using variational techniques.
+In \cite{Ohta14}, Ohta proved that for each $b>0$ there exists a unique $s^{*}=s^{*}(b)>0 \in (0,1)$ such that the soliton $u_{\omega,c}$ is orbitally stable if $-2\sqrt{\omega}<c<2s^{*}\sqrt{\omega}$ and orbitally unstable if $2s^{*}\sqrt{\omega}<c<2\sqrt{\omega}$.
+In the case $b<0$, the stability result is obtained in \cite{Ha20}.
+In the case $b=0$, Kwon-Wu \cite{KwWu18} proved a stability result of solitons in the zero mass case.
+Removing the effect of scaling in the stability result of this work is an open question.

 Our main goal of this paper is to study the multi-solitons theory of \eqref{gemeral}.